UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

-# Guidance for quality assurance of CMIP7 experiments
+# Guidance for quality assurance of CMIP7 experiments -- DRAFT

 In running experiments for a production experiment, the devil is in the detail.
 There are many things which can go wrong, with expensive consequences.
-However, there are steps which can be taken to minimise errors, and these are listed in bullet-point form below.
-The motivation for these is explained in a MIP requirements document written by Jamie Kettleborough and others, but much of it is about science assurance: boring but important tasks to ensure that the experiments (and the science based on them) is publishable and repeatable.
+However, there are steps which can be taken to minimise errors, and these are listed below.
+The motivation for these is science assurance: tedious but important tasks to ensure that the experiments (and the science based on them) is publishable and repeatable.

-The [Run setup](#run-setup) section outlines how to use trac tickets for each experiment to support the quality assurance.
+The [Run setup](#run-setup) section outlines how to use git issues for each experiment to support quality assurance.

 ## Experimental design configuration